Email marketing

 Follow-up email

-An email to a customer that you’ve previously contacted is referred to as a follow-up email.
-Try using some of these examples:
+An email to a customer that you’ve previously contacted is referred to as a follow-up email (and we have a lot of useful real estate follow-up email examples for reference).
+As for subject lines, you can try something from the list below:

 Meeting requests